Pathways logo

 Beginning in Levels 3, 4, and 5, members will be required to deliver one presentation from The Successful Club Series.
 Each level will include a curated selection of topics to choose from, allowing flexibility based on club needs and member interests.

 In Level 4, members will be introduced to The Better Speaker Series.
 One presentation from this series will be required, and Toastmasters will be free to deliver any of the 10 titles.
-Topics in this series include beginning and concluding speeches, impromptu speaking, and how to select a speech topic.
-The information in these presentations will support members in growing their speech writing and delivery skills.
+Topics include beginning and concluding speeches, impromptu speaking, and how to select a speech topic.
+The information in these presentations supports growth in both writing and delivery skills.

 * Table Topics Speaker must be completed before delivering an Ice Breaker speech.